da-bao-jian/damn-vulnerable-defi-solution/README.md

 - 0xc678ef1aa456da65c6fc5861d44892cdfac0c6c8c2560bf0c9fbcdae2f4735a9
 - 0x208242c40acdfa9ed889e685c23547acbed9befc60371e9875fbcd736340bb48

 With private key, we can use public key recovery method to get the public key, we can hash the public and take the first 20 bytes, which will be the address assocaited with the private key.
 If the the address matches one of the three `TRUSTED_SOURCE_ROLES`, that means they are indeed the private keys.
 If that's the case, we can sign off transaction "on behalf" of them.
 It turns out they are the private keys of two of the `TRUSTED_SOURCE_ROLES`.
 Now, the hardest part is done.
+We can perform the aforementioned steps as follows:

 ```
 // load two private keys